The post Review: 2017 Mini Countryman Cooper S appeared first on Inside Lane.

 The post Review: 2015 Mini John Cooper Works Manual appeared first on Inside Lane.

-2015 Mini Clubman Cooper S rear
+]]>The post Review: 2015 Mini Clubman Cooper S appeared first on Inside Lane.

-It looks like an estate car doesn’t it?
+]]>It looks like an estate car doesn’t it?
 That is in fact a trick of the eye as this Clubman is actually 2mm shorter than a Volkswagen Golf.
 A high belt line and a stout glasshouse produces an elongated effect, one that makes this Mini appear longer than it is.
 Whilst it is the biggest Mini the company has ever produced, the Clubman is squarely inline with other C-segment rivals.
 Visually the car has done a lot of growing up and it is now a much more premium affair.
 Chrome trim details design elements whilst those glowing round headlights again create that signature cheeky face.
 The Cooper S with its stripes and bonnet scoop hints at it being of sportier endowment than some of the other Clubman siblings.
 Sitting beneath those twin rear doors is a set of dual exhaust pipes that do like to crackle when the mood takes them.
 This incarnation of the practical Mini is certainly less controversial coming across as fashion conscious and civilised.

 If you think the exterior represents a transformation for the Clubman, wait until you see the metamorphosis that has taken place inside.
 The interior is a design statement just as much as the external aesthetics.
 High quality materials for an intricate and interesting environment in which to sit.
 It is not just the glossy elements and the interesting shapes, but some of the more textured elements on the dashboard that make the cabin unique.
 A widescreen infotainment system is surrounded by an illuminated halo that changes colour dependent upon what it, or indeed the car, is doing.
 The system itself is easy to use and is controlled via a touchpad and series of shortcut buttons.
 Whilst road testing this car in Spain I did find the Satellite Navigation to be a bit hesitant, however, this could be because these are early iterations and being abroad likely didn’t help.
 The front seats are wonderfully upholstered and have a crafted feel to them.
 Functionally they are supportive in all of the right places.
 A three spoke steering wheel with a chunky rim feels great in the hands.
 Moving rearward you will find plenty of leg room for the outer two passengers.
 There is enough space for a tall occupant to be sat directly behind another giant and still have plenty of space.
 A protruding transmission tunnel does cut down on leg room for the middle passenger.
 Our test car was equipped with one of the largest panoramic glass sunroofs which allowed plenty of natural light into the Mini.
 At night the interior is bathed in mood lighting reminiscent of that found in a trendy night club.
 Open those rear doors manually, or by waving your leg under the bumper, to reveal a usable 360 litres of boot space.
 A nice flat floor means that loading and unloading the boot is easy.
 Also there is a compartment beneath said floor.
 Alas, those interesting doors do prevent visibility rearward with small glass panels and a dividing line that runs down the windscreens centre.
 Overall the interior of this 2015 Mini Clubman Cooper S is a nice place to spend time.